-Many residents of Aurora and Chicago rely on public transportation to get to work.
+Many residents of Aurora and the Chicagoland area rely on public transportation to get to work.
 Bus travel is generally safe, but riders can suffer serious injury in a bus crash, especially when riders are standing.
 Buses do not have many of the safety features of cars, like seat-belts and airbags.
 If a rider is injured in a bus crash accident, they may be able to get money damages for their injuries.

 Injured Riders in Illinois Bus Accidents